blawson69/LootGenerator/README.md

 * **[--import](#--import)**

 ## --show
 This command is the meat of the script.
-It generates loot based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various options.
-Each command begins with double dashes and uses a colon to separate the command from its contents.
+It generates loot based on the DMG Treasure tables (plus the Mundane Items) and can be modified by various parameters.
+Each parameter begins with double dashes and uses a colon to separate the command from its contents.
+The `--show` command must follow `!loot`, but the parameters can be called in any order.

 #### --type
 *Mandatory.* There are 2 general types of loot: *Individual* and *Horde*.
 There are also 4 levels based on the Challenge Rating (CR) of the monster/NPC from which the loot is coming: level 1 for CR 0 - 4, level 2 is CR 5 - 10, level 3 is CR 11 - 16, and level 4 is CR 17 and higher.
 Passing `--type:Indiv1` will generate Individual loot for level 1 (CR 0 - 4). `Horde2` will generate Horde loot for level 2 (CR 5 - 10), etc.